scalar-labs/scalardb/docs/storage-abstraction.md

 For example, since the Storage API cannot provide transaction capability, it could cause data inconsistencies/anomalies when failures occur during the execution of the operations.
 Therefore, you should be very careful about using the Storage API, and please use it only if you know exactly what you are doing.

-In this document, we explain how to use the Storage API for users who are experts in Scalar DB.
+In this document, we explain how to use the Storage API for users who are experts in ScalarDB.

 ## Storage API Example

 This section explains how the Storage API can be used in a simple electronic money example application.

-### Scalar DB configuration
+### ScalarDB configuration

 The configuration is the same as when you use the ACID transaction manager.
-Please see [Getting Started](getting-started.md) for the details of the configuration.
+Please see [Getting Started](getting-started-with-scalardb.md) for the details of the configuration.

 From here, we assume that the configuration file **scalardb.properties** exists.

 ### Set up database schema

-First, you need to define how the data will be organized (a.k.a database schema) in the application with Scalar DB database schema.
+First, you need to define how the data will be organized (a.k.a database schema) in the application with ScalarDB database schema.
 Here is a database schema for the sample application.
 You can create a JSON file emoney-storage.json with the JSON below.